 But it wasn't easy.
 Strata council members found that a lot of contractors were busy and unavailable.
 And while the building had installed electrical panels set aside for future EV charging – a real plus – a drive by some residents to have chargers installed in various owner parking spots was going to be very costly.

 "We decided to install shared chargers in our visitor area," says Lau.
 "Because we have four towers, we decided to put one on the east side of the complex and one on the west side.
 Each charger has two stalls dedicated to that, for a total of four stalls.
 And for now, we'll restrict it to resident charging only."

 Overall installation costs for the two dual chargers was around $27,000 after $8,000 in BC Hydro incentives.
 That includes the cost of adding cell boosters in the parking area, required for the chargers' communications, but also a plus for the convenience and security [911 calls] of all who use the parkade.

 Not included, and a bit of a surprise for the strata, is an estimated more than $3,500 for the green paint, signage, and protective bollards required for the four shared stalls.

 "That's a lot of money for little things that you don't really think about when you're focussing on installation and charger costs," says Lau, as part of his advice to other stratas looking at adding shared charging spots.

 Each resident will be charged per use, at a rate of $2 per hour for the first three hours, and $5 per hour after that.
 "Hopefully that will encourage residents to leave the area for use by other owners who need a charge,' says Lau, who guesses that 15 to 20 residents in his strata own electric vehicles.

-"We waited until there were rebates available," he says.
+"We waited until there were grants available," he says.
 "Maybe because of that, vendors were busy.
-Expect there may be some delays and that you might have patient to get what you need."
+Expect there may be some delays and that you may need to be patient before you get what you need."